Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 .. image:: ../_static/images/extensions/loops/connect-epoch-loop.gif
     :alt: Animation showing how to replace a subloop of `Trainer.fit()`

-When loops have subloops (loop inside a loop), they can be changed and switched out directly with the :meth:`~pytorch_lightning.loops.base.Loop.connect` method.
+When loops have subloops (nested loops), they can be changed and switched out directly with the :meth:`~pytorch_lightning.loops.base.Loop.connect` method.
-An example is the built-in FitLoop, which has the EpochLoop as its subloop.
+An example is the built-in :class:`~pytorch_lightning.loops.fit_loop.FitLoop`, which has the EpochLoop as its subloop.
-Customizing the EpochLoop does not require you to implement an entirely new FitLoop:
+Customizing the EpochLoop does not require you to implement an entirely new fit loop:

 .. code-block:: python